 Routes of Least Surveillance

-In collaboration with the Institute of Applied Autonomy (Rich Pell) and credited as "SITE-R".
+In collaboration with the Institute for Applied Autonomy (Rich Pell) and credited as "SITE-R".

 A map, published in the Atlas of Radical Cartography, Journal of Aesthetics and Protest Press, 2006.